AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 I will join UCSC's Computer Science and Engineering department this Fall as a PhD student, advised by [Prof. Ioannis Demertzis](https://www.idemertzis.com).

 I’m an Iranian Computer Science student with almost 3 years of industry experience as a Data Infrastructure Engineer.
-I’m currently doing a research internship at Max Planck Institute for Informatics.

 Previously, I:

+* Did a research internship at Max Planck Institute for Informatics, where I worked toward gathering Certificate Transparency Logs' data for further analysis;
 * Was a data infrastructure engineer at CafeBazaar Cloud (now called Sotoon): our team provided the platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web;
 * Did a Data Engineering summer internship at Sahab Pardaz after the first year of my bachelor’s, where we deveolped a practice web search engine; And,
 * Collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.